ayumin/mc-control/README.md

     API_URL - url sensors connect to
-    BATTERY_DRAIN - rate of battery drain in one percent per seconds TEMP_RATE - number of seconds between using next temp reading SENSORS - number of device connections opened by the `int_sensor` and `uuid_sensor` processes NODE_ENV
+    BATTERY_DRAIN - rate of battery drain in one percent per seconds TEMP_RATE - number of seconds between using next temp reading READINGS_INTERVAL - rate, in seconds, for each reading SENSORS - number of device connections opened by the `int_sensor` and `uuid_sensor` processes NODE_ENV